Development of Minecraft: Java Edition: 1.17: "Caves & Cliffs: Part I"

 Announced during Minecraft Live 2020, the Caves & Cliffs update was originally supposed to release in full in Summer 2021, but was split into two smaller updates due to the team not wanting to rush what they described as the "most ambitious [update]" yet, the COVID-19 pandemic affecting the workflow, as well as technical challenges due to the maximum world height being increased.

 Caves & Cliffs: Part I released on 8 June 2021.
 The update added axolotls, who were added following Mojang Studios' trend of adding endangered species to the game to raise awareness and quickly became a fan favourite feature of the update.
-Other new mobs include mountain goats and aquifer-inhabiting glow squids, the latter of which controversially won the previous year's mob vote that was alledgedly rigged by the Minecraft YouTuber Dream.
+Other new mobs include mountain goats and aquifer-inhabiting glow squids, the latter of which controversially won the previous year's mob vote that was allegedly rigged by the Minecraft YouTuber Dream.

 Copper was added, collected from underground ores and used to craft decorative copper blocks, lightning rods and spyglasses.
 Copper blocks placed in the world oxidize over time, with the color gradually turning from orange to teal; the process can be stopped at any stage of oxidization by waxing the block using honeycomb.
-New cave flora was also added, including moss, glow lichens, spore blossoms, glow berries, dripleafs and azalea.
+New cave flora was also added, including moss, glow lichens, spore blossoms, glow berries, dripleaves and azalea.
 Amethyst could be found underground in geodes consisting of smooth basalt and calcite.
 Additionally, the update adds dripstone stalactites and stalagmites, tuff, candles and powder snow.